cepalle/mod1/README.md

 Try it at: https://cepalle.github.io/mod1/

-Mod1 a animation of water flow on a surface.
+Mod1 is a animation of water flow on a surface.

 It use Height field Fluids algorithm for the water and KNN algorithm for the ground surface.